robert-mccarthy-ca/modern-druid/README.md

 #### **6.1 Revenue Model & Projections**

 This financial model for a 100-Hectare flagship hub is based on the operational outputs and assumptions detailed in the Agroforestry and Biochar sections.
-It presents a conservative estimate of the revenue potential once the system reaches full productivity (Year 3+).
+It presents a conservative estimate of the revenue potential once the system matures enough for sustainable productivity (Year 3-5+).
+Soil carbon projections are very low due to a lack of research on soil depths below 30cm.

 **Core Financial Assumptions:**